 “I hope he’s okay,” Chris said, clearly worried about the sculptor.

 “He’ll wake up eventually.
 Anyway, while we wait, do you know where Hank is these days?”
 Jake asked.
 He had been meaning to ask for a while, but things kinda happened.

 “Hank and Louise went to the Fort.
 They’re always super busy there, and he needed to help them out and handle some issues.
 There are a lot of new settlers because of the increasing presence of beasts, and people feel unsafe due to the lack of a physical barrier between the outer parts of the Fort and the surrounding plains,” Chris explained, sounding more confident than before.

 I guess it helps to talk about things you actually know about, Jake chuckled internally.
 “Has there been any major issues with beasts?”

 The Minotaur Mindchief was still on his mind, and Jake wondered if something similar had happened.
-Anton and Neil were there, both D-grades, so they should be able to hold enemies off.
+Arnold and Neil were there, both D-grades, so they should be able to hold enemies off.
 Neil, at least, should be able to put up lots of resistance.
-Jake didn’t know if Anton could really fight, but he had a feeling the man wasn’t defenseless.
+Jake didn’t know if Arnold could really fight, but he had a feeling the man wasn’t defenseless.